MCLF/mclf/README.md

 ### A Sage toolbox for computing with **M**odels of **C**urves over **L**ocal **F**ields

-This is a very preliminary version; the only part so far which is both usable and of general interest is the first step in the computation of the semistable reduction of superelliptic curves of degree $p$: the computation of the *etale locus*.
+This is a very preliminary version; the only part so far which is both usable and of general interest is the first step in the computation of the semistable reduction of superelliptic curves of degree p: the computation of the *etale locus*.
 See an example below.

 Everything is based on Julian Rüth's Sage package `mac_lane`, which allows us to work with quite general valuations.
 See